 - safety incident and corrective action training

-While we employ various preventative safety measures across our operations, we understand that accidents can happen and have processes in place to investigate safety incidents and prevent future injuries.
-If an injury occurs, a root cause is identified, and corrective actions are implemented to address the hazards that led to the injury.
-All manufacturing facilities have health and safety professionals that perform various activities to identify hazards and risks and employ action plans to combat these.
+While we employ various preventative safety measures across our operations, we understand that accidents may happen and have processes in place to investigate and prevent future injuries.
+If an incident occurs, a root cause is identified, and corrective actions are implemented to address the hazard that led to the incident.
 All safety information is tracked and reviewed at each facility and with the leadership team.
-Incidents and corrective actions are then shared across facilities, along with significant good-catch incidents, to ensure that best practices are implemented globally.
+Incidents and corrective actions are then shared across facilities, along with significant good-catches, to ensure that best practices are implemented globally.

 Recordable and Lost Time Incident Rates1

 1 Industry incident rates are according to the U.S. Bureau of Labor Statistics Survey of Occupational Injuries and Illnesses NAICS code 333611.